 Take your time.
 These are big penalties and a number of issues pop up.
 The most important thing is that everyone understand what is happening.

 Illegal equipment and illegal crosse penalties (Rule 5:5-6) are personal fouls and count towards a player being disqualified (fouling out) after receiving 5 minutes of personal foul time.
-A 3-minute illegal crosse penalty plus one 2-minute illegal body check means a player can be disqualified for just two separate personal fouls that add up to 5 minutes of total personal foul time.
 Make sure you check with the scorekeeper to determine if anyone is disqualified.

 If both crosses are found to be illegal during a check, administer as simultaneous fouls in which sequence cannot be determined.
 Therefore for penalties of the same length, award ball with Alternate Possession.
-If the fouls are of different lengths, the team with the least amount of penalty time starts with possession (i.e. one minute NR vs three minute NR).
+If the fouls are of different lengths, the team with the least amount of penalty time starts with possession (i.e. one minute illegal equipment NR vs 2 minute illegal crosse NR).